 The excess of the purchase price over the fair market value of assets acquired and liabilities assumed in business combinations is classified as goodwill.
 Goodwill is not amortized, although the carrying value is tested for impairment at least annually in the fourth fiscal quarter of each year, or more frequently if events or changes in circumstances indicate that the asset may be impaired.
-Goodwill is tested for impairment at the product group level, which is one level below the operating segment level.
+Goodwill is tested for impairment at the reporting unit level, which is one level below the operating segment level.
+An impairment loss is recognized if the carrying amount of the reporting unit exceeds its fair value.